-- Proof that you have the financial resources to support yourself during your stay
+- Proof that you have the financial resources to support yourself during your stay;

-- You will also need to pay a visa application fee of up to 170 EUR
+- You will also need to pay a visa application fee of up to 170 EUR.

 The documentation required to apply for a residence permit is as follows:

-- A completed application form
+- A completed application form;

-- A valid passport and photocopy
+- A valid passport and photocopy;

-- Two recent passport sized photos
+- Two recent passport sized photos in color;

-- Proof that you have the financial means to support yourself in Portugal
+- Proof that you have the financial means to support yourself in Portugal;

-- Proof that you have medical insurance
+- Proof that you have medical insurance;

-Learn more about being an international student in Portugal:
+Learn more about study abroad in Portugal: